phpv8/php-v8/README.md

 **This extension requires PHP >= 7.2**.
 Last version that supports PHP 7.1 is v0.2.2 and for PHP 7.0 is v0.1.9.

 **This extension is still under heavy development and its public API may change without any warning.
 Use at your own risk.**

-### PLEASE READ:

-Maintaining this project takes significant amount of time and efforts.
-If you like my work and want to show your appreciation, please consider supporting me at https://www.patreon.com/pinepain.

 Work in progress documentation could be found at https://php-v8.readthedocs.io.
 You can also use tests and stubs as reference.